LayNath242/mail-marketings/README.md

         "context": "message you want to sent"
     }

-It can sent all message to all email in file in emailLst floder and you can create html template in templates folder
+It can sent all message to all email in file in emailLst folder and you can create html template in templates folder

 License